valmisson/svelte-scrolling/README.md

 #### `scrollTo={reference | options}`

 This action listens for click (touchstart) events and scrolls to elements with smooth animation.
+The element to scroll to must be referenced using the `scrollRef` action or `id`.

 Accepts as parameter only the element reference or all global options: